phalbert/salesdash/README.md

 #### Commands

-> All these commands should be run from the root folder
+> All these commands should be run from the root folder.

 There is only one command to run once you clone the repo